cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/metadata-lineage.rst

 CDAP captures metadata from many different sources |---| as well as those specified by a user |---| on different entities and objects.
 The container model of CDAP provides for the seamless aggregation of a wide variety of machine-generated metadata that is automatically associated with datasets.
-This capability allows flexibility for the developers and data scientist to innovate and build solutions on Hadoop, while simultaneously having a lineage to maintain compliance and governance.
+This gives developers and data scientists flexibility when innovating and building solutions on Hadoop, without the worry of maintaining compliance and governance for every application.

 .. _metadata-lineage-metadata: